 Creating greater compensation awareness is especially important when trying to attract Generation Z to your workplace.
 International Federation of Accounts (IFAC) shares that Gen Z’s top 3 career objectives are a stable career path, work-life balance, and competitive salary and benefits.

 An SHRM Employee Job Satisfaction And Engagement report reveals that compensation is the second most important contributor to job satisfaction, following the respectful treatment of all employees.

 As one Inc. article shares, rewards and recognition programs are becoming more of a corporate imperative with the younger generations – millennials and Generation Z – soon to make up the majority of today’s global workforce.

 The most effective way of making sure your employees are aware of your investment is through a Total Reward Statement (TRS).
 But first, what is a total reward statement?
 A Total Reward Statement gives employees an illustrated monetary breakdown of their total compensation package, including salary, pensions, benefits, insurances, bonuses, meal subsidies, and any other form of compensation.

 This is where reward communication is also vital.
 Total Reward Statements can be issued physically or provided digitally through an employee benefits platform.
 When made available digitally, any changes to an employee’s compensation, such as enrollment into additional benefits, are reflected and updated in real-time, giving employees an accurate and current overview of their compensation value.

-In the case of AstraZeneca, just two months after launching their employee portal, employee understanding of their total compensation increased by almost a quarter.
+In the case of AstraZeneca, just two months after launching their employee benefits platform, employee understanding of their total compensation increased by almost a quarter.